snigdhasambitak/k8s-nginx-ingress-controller/README.md

 https://github.com/snigdhasambitak/k8s-nginx-ingress-controller

 When getting started, people tend to create an ingress controller with default values and start to try things out, such as deploying the dashboard or migrating a few applications.
-This is very common and we did the same thing.
-In the beginning, everything was going smoothly, and we kept adding new environments into our Kubernetes cluster.
-Until suddenly, we hit our first routing issue.
-During this onboarding environments process, Nginx configuration quickly grows up to 200 thousand lines and starts to have config reload issues.

 We took a close look at Nginx Ingress controller helm chart and it has the following settings: